zopefoundation/developer_docs/source/subversion-writable-checkouts.rst

 Before you start
 ================

-Make sure you have :doc:`registered as a contributor <becoming-a-contributor>`.
+Make sure you have :doc:`registered as a committer <becoming-a-committer>`.